-- Each clinical specialty in the NP programs includes both didactic, experiential learning, and precepted clinical experiences.
-The number of courses and credit hours varies, based on the specialty. - In each specialty program, one credit hour in two clinical specialty courses involves professional APRN role topics.
+Each clinical specialty in the NP programs includes both didactic, experiential learning, and precepted clinical experiences.
+The number of courses and credit hours varies, based on the specialty.

 The curriculum for the Advanced Certificate Program is composed of selected professional core and clinical courses.
 With faculty advisement, students are responsible for designing appropriate degree plans.